What to Do If Your Lender Does Not Acknowledge Your PCP Complaint

 Car finance mis-selling has affected a huge number of drivers, many of whom are in the same position as you.
 The delays can feel personal when you are waiting for a response, but they are a result of the wider investigation, not a judgment on your complaint.
 Your rights do not disappear because things are moving slowly.

-Keeping your records in order and staying aware of how the FCA car finance investigation is progressing [4] gives you the strongest footing.
+Keeping your records in order, conducting a car finance refund check, and staying aware of how the FCA car finance investigation is progressing [4] gives you the strongest footing.
 It means that when lenders begin responding again, your complaint is ready to move forward without unnecessary setbacks.

 _________